TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-limited-api.md

 ![Sync Profile Automatic Search](images/sync-profile-automatic-search.png)

 #### Interactive Search

+!!! info "This will be only used when you do a interactive search."

 Click on the + sign and create a new sync profile with the following options.